Creamy Beef and Shells

 5. Serve: Once the cheese has melted, serve it while hot!

-• Gluten-Free: Similarly, to make it gluten-free use gluten-free flour and gluten-free pasta.
+• Gluten-Free: Make it gluten-free use gluten-free flour and gluten-free pasta.

 • Whole-wheat.
 Make this recipe using whole wheat pasta for an alternative high in fiber.